ojas-awasthi/ShopSphere/Readme.md

 # ShopSphere

-ShopSphere is a MERN e-commerce application adapted from the original open-source Cricket Weapon project.
+ShopSphere is a MERN e-commerce application

 ## Stack
 - MongoDB / Mongoose